GLEF1X/glQiwiApi/docs/types/arbitrary/index.rst

 .. note:: When you use method `QiwiWallet.get_receipt` it returns a custom type File, that helps you to save receipt or get raw bytes

-.. autoclass:: glQiwiApi.base_types.arbitrary.file.File
+.. autoclass:: glQiwiApi.types.arbitrary.file.File
     :members:

-.. automodule:: glQiwiApi.base_types.arbitrary.inputs
+.. automodule:: glQiwiApi.types.arbitrary.inputs
     :members: